amp8889/hci-production-problems/pp-04/readme.md

 Write or copy & paste the output of `git remote -v` from your copy of the forked repository here:

+origin	git@github.com:amp8889/Anchor-Antics.git (fetch)
+origin	git@github.com:amp8889/Anchor-Antics.git (push)
+upstream	git@github.com:The-Pavlik-Ahn-Fasano-Clown-Fiesta/Anchor-Antics.git (fetch)
+upstream	git@github.com:The-Pavlik-Ahn-Fasano-Clown-Fiesta/Anchor-Antics.git (push)

 8. Next, on a feature branch called `self-intro`, all team members should add their names to the `README.md` file, along with brief sentence or two of what the member believes are his/her primary strengths.
 Prior to creating the `self-intro` branch, be sure to pull from the remote repo (`git pull upstream main`) to get any other team members’ names and strengths.
 Add and commit your own work, and push to your own repository (`git push origin self-intro`).

-Copy and paste the URL of your pull request here:
+Copy and paste the URL of your pull request here:https://github.com/The-Pavlik-Ahn-Fasano-Clown-Fiesta/Anchor-Antics/pull/7

 9. Finally, within your fork of the repository on GitHub, open up a pull request from your `self-intro` branch to `main` branch in the shared  repository.
 Each team member should review the